 Bioinformatics Webinars

-The Bioinformatics webinars are now on a summer break.
-The next webinar is on the 4th of September at 2 pm
+The next webinar is on the 6th of November at 2 pm

 Past webinars